mosa/MOSA-Project/Source/Docs/compiler-transformations.rst

 Compiler Transformations
 ########################

-The MOSA compiler utilitizes a datebase of transformations to represent specific types of optimizations.
-These transformation are described in json formatted text files to make it easy to add new optimizations to the compiler.
+The MOSA compiler uses a database of transformations to represent specific types of optimizations.
+These transformation are described in JSON files to make it easy to add new optimizations to the compiler.

-A special parser program, called ``Mosa.Utility.SourceCodeGenerator``, reads the text files and translates them into C# source code files, which are then included and compiled into the MOSA compiler.
+A special parser program, called ``Mosa.Utility.SourceCodeGenerator``, reads the text files and translates them into C# source code files, which are then built into the MOSA compiler.

 These files are located at ``Source/Data/IR-Optimization-*.json``.

 Transformation
 ==============

-Each tranformation has three functional parts: **Expression**, **Filter**, and **Rule**.
+Each transformation has three functional parts: **Expression**, **Filter**, and **Rule**.

 The **expression** describes the required expression tree necessary in order for the rule to execute.
-The **filter** describes the specific attributes of operands in the expression tree that must also be satified for the rule to execute.
+The **filter** describes the specific attributes of operands in the expression tree that must also be satisfied for the rule to execute.
 And the **rule** represents the new, replacement expression tree.

 Example #1
 ----------

-Here's an example of a constant folding optimization where an add operation with two constants are translated into a simple move operation.
+Here's an example of a constant folding optimization where an add operation with 2 constants are translated into a simple move operation:

 .. code-block:: bash